Lekki Port: Container terminal

-The container terminal has an initial draft of 14 metres, with the potential for further dredging to 16.5 metres.
+The container terminal has an initial draft of 14 m, with the potential for further dredging to 16.5 m.
 The terminal is able to handle 2.5 million twenty-foot standard containers per year.
 The deep-sea port of Lekki is the first port in Nigeria with ship-to-shore cranes.
 It has three of these container gantry cranes; they belong to the "Super-post-Panamax" group - this means that they can reach and unload the rearmost row of containers even if the container ship is wider than the Panama Canal (49 m or 160 ft maximum boat beam).

 The STS cranes have a fixed rail at the quayside.
 They can lift 65 tons in twin-lift mode, 50 tons in single-lift mode or 85 tons under a hook.
-The outreach from the quayside is 61 meters (this corresponds to 25 container rows). - The world's biggest container ship (as of 2022), the EVER ALOT, has a width of 61,5 meters. - The air draft (the maximum height from which containers can be picked up) is 52 meters.
+The outreach from the quayside is 61 m (this corresponds to 25 container rows). - The world's biggest container ship (as of 2022), the EVER ALOT, has a width of 61.5 m. - The air draft (the maximum height from which containers can be picked up) is 52 m.
 Each STS crane generates 300 lux of light, which means that even at night the area around the crane will be nearly as bright as daylight.
 Cameras will assist operators when working at difficult angles.

 The port's computerised system will allow container identification and clearance from the office, and human interaction will be minimal in the physical operations.
 Nevertheless, the port will create 169,972 jobs, according to executive director, Du Ruogang.
 The additional revenue for the Nigerian state through taxes, levies and royalties is estimated at $201 billion.
 A directive from President Buhari (who will, however, leave office at the beginning of 2023) provides for the deep-sea port to be connected to the Nigerian rail network.

 Liquid cargo terminal

 When phase 2 will be finished, the deep sea port will have 3 liquid berths.
 The liquid cargo terminal will handle vessels up to 45,000 DWT (dead weight tonnage) and can expand to reach a capacity of 160,000 DWT.
 Liquids (like petrol or diesel) will be handled at a tank farm near the port.
 The docking area is equipped with loading arms.
 It is also connected by pipelines along the breakwater.

-In December 2022 the Chief Operating Officer of Lekki Port LFTZ Enterprise Limited, Laurence Smith, opened talks with potential operators of the Liquid berth terminals.
+In December 2022 the chief operating officer of Lekki Port LFTZ Enterprise Limited, Laurence Smith, opened talks with potential operators of the Liquid berth terminals.
 This would be critical to the commencement of the construction of Phase 2 of the port.

 Dry bulk terminal

 The bulk terminal will be finished with phase 2 and will be situated on the west side of the container terminal.
-The available quay length of 300m can accommodate a Panamax class vessel (75,000 DWT).
+The available quay length of 300 m can accommodate a Panamax class vessel (75,000 DWT).
 Bulk products are brought to storage areas, such as silos and warehouses, via covered conveyor systems.
 The bulk terminal capacity is around 4 million tonnes of dry bulk annually.